agi-brain/xuance/docs/source/documents/api/policies/gaussian_marl.rst

 .. py:function::
   xuance.torch.policies.gaussian_marl.MAAC_Policy.forward(observation, agent_ids, *rnn_hidden)

+  Depending on whether the policy uses RNN, the observation is passed through the representation network, and the hidden states are updated.
+  The actor network is then applied to the concatenated input of agent states and IDs to obtain the probability distribution over actions (self.pi_dist).
+  Returns the updated hidden states (if RNN is used) and the probability distribution.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the updated hidden states (if RNN is used) and the probability distribution.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.gaussian_marl.MAAC_Policy.get_values(critic_in, agent_ids, *rnn_hidden)

+  Computes the critic values based on the input states, agent IDs, and optional RNN hidden states.

   :param critic_in: The input variables of critic networks.
-  :type critic_in: Tensor
+  :type critic_in: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: The critic values.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.gaussian_marl.MAAC_Policy.value_tot(values_n, global_state)

+  Computes the total team value, incorporating a mixer if provided.

   :param values_n: The joint values of n agents.
-  :type values_n: Tensor
+  :type values_n: torch.Tensor
   :param global_state: The global states of the environments.
-  :type global_state: Tensor
+  :type global_state: torch.Tensor
-  :return: None.
+  :return: The total team value.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:class::
   xuance.torch.policies.gaussian_marl.Basic_ISAC_policy(action_space, n_agents, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation, device)

+  A basic policy architecture for the Independent Soft Actor-Critic (ISAC) algorithm, with independent actors and centralized critics.
+  It includes actor and critic networks, as well as target networks for stability during training.
+  The soft_update method is used to update the target networks gradually.

   :param action_space: The action space of the environment.
   :type action_space: Space